sfigg/commercialization-public/customize/desktop/retail-demo-experience.md

 ## Get ready for RDX 3.0

 RDX 3.0 will be available soon.
-For schedule details, see this section in the [RDX Windows Experience Guide](https://partner.microsoft.com/en-us/dashboard/collaborate/packages/352).
+For schedule details, see this section in the [RDX Windows Experience Guide (WEG)](https://partner.microsoft.com/en-us/dashboard/collaborate/packages/352).

 In the meantime, continue to preload RDX 2.0 on your new devices.
 Once RDX 3.0 is available, connected devices will receive the upgrade to RDX 3.0 automatically.